We are here to help!

 Our midwives carry emergency medications and equipment and are trained and certified in Neonatal Resuscitation, Basic Life Support, Advanced Life Support and Obstetrics (ALSO), and Advanced Fetal Monitoring.

-This plan designates a specific collaborating physician and hospital that will warmly accept you in the event a transport to a hospital is necessary.
+This plan designates a specific collaborating physician and hospital that will warmly accept you if a means of transport to a hospital is necessary.

 Do you monitor the baby during labor?